 Nutrition:

-Adzuki beans are rich in calcium, magnesium for fortified bones and joints.
+Adzuki beans are rich in calcium, and magnesium for fortified bones and joints.
 Lemon juice detoxifies the system while olive oil is high in healthy fats for heart wellness.

 Side Effects Of Adzuki Beans:

 Adzuki beans can be safely consumed by normal healthy individuals as well as diabetics and people with heart problems in small portions regularly.
-However, owing to their high fibre content, ingesting high amounts of adzuki beans presents with problems of excessive gas and flatulence, as well as health issues in the digestive tract, liver and kidneys owing to surplus fibre and protein intake.
+However, owing to their high fibre content, ingesting high amounts of adzuki beans presents problems of excessive gas and flatulence, as well as health issues in the digestive tract, liver and kidneys owing to surplus fibre and protein intake.

 Conclusion: